zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

-After all request parameters have been processed request variables from ``defaults`` are put into ``form`` as long as it does not already if contain that variable.
+After all request parameters have been processed request variables from ``defaults`` are put into ``form`` as long as it does not contain that variable already.
 If a method directive has been encountered the traversal path is extended accordingly.